 Find out more about becoming a Peer Mentor

-All first year students at the University should be allocated a peer mentor.
-They are there to be a friendly face on campus, someone who can help you settle in and someone who can support you during your first year of study.
-Your mentoring scheme is led by two lead peer mentors and supported by a member of staff in your department.
+All first year students at the University are allocated a peer mentor.
+They are there to be a friendly face on campus, someone who can help you settle in and support you during your first year.
+They are based in your department and supported by a small group of lead peer mentors and a departmental member of staff.

-A postgraduate mentor is a doctoral student who has knowledge and experience of studying at a doctoral level at Bath.
-A postgraduate mentor will support you with the transition to doctoral study, help you settle into life at Bath and be a point of contact throughout your first year.
+A doctoral peer mentor is a doctoral student who has knowledge and experience of starting doctoral studies at Bath.
+A doctoral peer mentor will support you with the step up to doctoral studies, help you settle into life at Bath and be a point of contact throughout your first year.

 No mentoring scheme?

-The Peer Support Team are currently looking at rolling out peer mentoring across more programmes for doctoral students.
+The Peer Support Team and the Doctoral College are currently looking at increasing the provision for peer mentoring for more doctoral students.
 If you are a postgraduate student and would like to see a mentoring scheme in your department or faculty, there are lots of things you can do.

 Find out more about starting a new mentoring scheme